Chronography 1:

 Step 1:

-Take a burst or video of a movement.
+Take a burst (see below) or video of a movement.
 Think carefully about how you position the camera and frame the movement.

 For a burst on an iPhone: